 There are many ways to keep cats entertained.

-Check out activities and the best cat toys to keep them busy:
+Check out activities and cat toys to keep them busy:

 - Puzzle feeders